eMartin0/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

    ./run_container.sh
    docker ps
    ```
-6. If you want to test your server from your web browser, make sure to add this line to your /etc/hosts file : <br>
+6. If you want to test your server from your web browser, make sure to add this line to your /etc/hosts file :
    `127.0.0.1  lab.res.ch`

 ### Step by step to run your Apache reverse proxy server :
 Before running those steps, make sure you ahve remove the old port mapping from your static and dynamic servers.
 The following order is important because of the hardcoded IP adress that are set in your configuration.
 1. Run the [helper.sh](static-image/helper.sh) script to build and run your static server in your static-image directory
-2. Run the [helper.sh](static-image/helper.sh) script to build and run your static server in your static-image directory
+2. Run the [helper.sh](dynamic-image/helper.sh) script to build and run your dynamic server in your dynamic-image directory
-3. Run the [helper.sh](static-image/helper.sh) script to build and run your static server in your static-image directory
+3. Run the [helper.sh](apache-recerse-proxy/helper.sh) script to build and run your static reverse proxy server in your apache-recerse-proxy directory
 4. In a web browser go to your web site : `localhost:8080`

 To make sure the data you recieve comes from you new proxy server, press shift + refresh.